brifsttar/OpenDRIVE/README.md

 Currently, this plugin  supports **Windows only**.
 For Linux support, it is being discussed in [#8](https://github.com/brifsttar/OpenDRIVE/issues/8).

 The plugin has been tested with Unreal Engine versions from 4.26 to 5.0.
+For UE >= 5.0, you'll want to use the [`chaos`](https://github.com/brifsttar/OpenDRIVE/tree/chaos) branch, as `master` currently uses PhysX.

 *For [CARLA](https://github.com/carla-simulator/carla) users*: due to conflicting classes name, the plugin doesn't work as-is alongside CARLA.
 The simplest workaround is to delete this plugin's `ATrafficLightController` class to remove the conflict.